joel-gouveia/frs-booking/README.md

 ## Translation (i18n)

-To generate a .d.ts file from the .json translations (e.g: en.json), in order to make it type-safe, run:
+To make the i18n translations type-sage, by generating a .d.ts file from the .json translations (e.g: en.json), run:

 ```
 yarn i18n:types